Implementing a generic Priority Queue in C

-In Computer Science, a Priority Queue is an abstract data type, very similar to a normal Queue, but with a twist: every element has a priority attached to itself.
-The rule is that an element with high priority is served before an element with low priority.
+In Computer Science, a Priority Queue is an abstract data type similar to a standard Queue, but with a critical distinction: every element has an associated priority.
+In this structure, elements with higher priorities are dequeued and served before those with lower priorities, regardless of their insertion order.

 The code is available on github.